amerdardagan/modern-javascript-project-1/README.md

 # modern-javascript-project-1
-MODERN JAVASCRIPT PROJECT:  "Save into Local Storage from HTML Form"
+MODERN JAVASCRIPT PROJECT:  "Save Tweets into Local Storage from HTML Form"

 -The user can add new messages submitting at HTML Form